markzhdan/Valbility/README.md

   <a href="http://valbility.com/" target="_blank"><img src="images/Valbility-preview.png" alt="Valbility screenshot preview"/></a>
 </p>

-Valbility was created with accessbility in mind.
+Valbility was created with accessibility in mind.
 There are a few features that aren't implemented into VALORANT so I decided to create a simple widget-like app to introduce them into the game.

 Having automatic voice activity frees up a finger/key and lets you focus on more important inputs during an intense match.